pisayacademicsassociation/java-guide/guide/2/oop.md

 You can declare some or all of a class's methods final.
 You use the `final` keyword in a method declaration to indicate that the method cannot be overridden by subclasses.

-You might wish to make a method final if it has an implementation that should not be changed and it is critical to the consistent state of the object.
+You might wish to make a method final if it has an implementation that should not be changed and is critical to the consistent state of the object.
 For example, you might want to make the `getFirstPlayer()` method in this `ChessAlgorithm` class final:
 ```java
 class ChessAlgorithm {
     enum ChessPlayer { WHITE, BLACK }